Michel Tsiba

 Michel Tsiba (born 21 December 1997) is a Dutch pair skater.
 With his skating partner, Daria Danilova, he is a three-time Dutch national champion (2020, 2022, 2025), the 2024 Bavarian Open champion, the 2022 NRW Trophy champion, and a two-time International Challenge Cup silver medalist (2022, 2025).
 They competed in the final segment three European Championships and four World Championships.
 They are also the first Dutch pair to qualify for the World Championships.

+In 2026, Danilova and Tsiba became the first Dutch pair skating team to qualify for a Winter Olympic Games.

 Personal life

 Tsiba was born on 21 December 1997 in Groningen to a Russian father and a Ukrainian mother.
 He has an older sister, Irina Tsiba.
 Tsiba is fluent in Russian.

 Career

 Early career

 Tsiba started competing at the age of seven.
 He originally wanted to compete in ice hockey, but was advised to learn to skate in the figure skating club first.
 As a child, Tsiba experienced bullying from his peers about being a figure skater, who referred to him as "a ballerina in a tutu" and often called him "gay" or other homophobic remarks.
 Due to the relative obscurity of figure skating in the Netherlands, he admitted to being jealous of popular speed skaters like Sven Kramer when he was young.

 As a singles skater, Tsiba was coached by Viola Striegler and Susan Mason and is the 2014 Dutch junior national and 2018 Dutch national champion.
 He switched disciplines from men's singles to pair skating because he felt that he was too tall to succeed in learning quadruple jumps.
 Tsiba had a tryout in summer 2017 that ultimately did not work out.
 He officially retired from singles skating after winning his first senior national title in 2018.

 Tsiba teamed up with Russian skater Daria Danilova for the Netherlands in May 2018.
 Earlier in the season, he had met one of her coaches at a seminar in Berlin and they arranged a tryout.
 At the start of their partnership, Danilova/Tsiba alternated training in Berlin and Moscow every three months due to the differences in their respective citizenships' visa requirements.
 The pair fund over half of their training costs out of pocket via Tsiba's student finances.